 Our Vision & Mission

-To relieve the distress of families who have suffered the loss of a child or have a child suffering from a complex illness.
+To relieve the distress of families who have suffered the loss of a child or have a child living with medical complexities.

-Walking side-by-side, offering emotional and practical help through our family support charity to families of child loss or those that have a child who is complexly poorly and may face an uncertain future.
+Walking side-by-side, offering emotional and practical support to families of child loss or those that have a child with medical complexities and may face an uncertain future.
 Enabling them to create memories cocooned in the sanctuary of Reuben’s Retreat underpinned by our army of love and compassionate hearts.